 At New College, our Public Policy AOC is designed to give you the research, analysis and communication skills you will need to succeed in graduate school and beyond.
 Working one-on-one with a faculty mentor you will design a plan of study that matches our courses to your specific academic interests and goals.

-Even before the introductory classes are complete, you will work with your faculty advisor to select issue areas on which to focus your future research.
-In the past, issues selected by students have included local energy policy, coastal zone management, neighborhood governance, racial discrimination, arts policy, condominium development, bicycle pathways, utility pricing, the governance of small towns, legislative reform, legislative staffing, educational policy-making and bureaucratic leadership.
-You will also have an opportunity to pursue internships designed to give you real-world experience in the way policy issues are decided at the local, state, national and organizational levels.
+In the past, issues selected by students have included, among others, state constitutional balanced-budget requirements, local energy policy, coastal zone management, racial discrimination, bicycle pathways, and educational policy-making.
+Student will also have an opportunity to pursue internships designed to provide real-world experience in the way policy issues are approached at the local, state, national, and international level.